AndyA/jsonpath-lifter/README.md

 ### src

-Specify the JSONPath in the input document where this rule will match.
+Specify the JSONPath in the input document that this rule will match.
 It can be any valid JSONPath.
 If it matches at multiple locations in the source document the rule will be executed once for each match.
 If `src` has no matches the rule will not be executed.
 If `src` is an array each of the paths in it will be tried in turn and the rule will execute for all matches.

 Here's a rule that normalises an ID that may be found in `_id`, `ident` or `_uuid`.